 There exists an unattractive stereotype of Americans overseas which you should strive not to reinforce.
-Unfortunately, American women in some countries have a reputation of being sexually available, and other cultures consider Americans to be loud, obnoxious, presumptuous and especially unable to drink sensibly.
-Please do not be the one student out of many who reinforces these existing stereotypes.
+Rightly or wrongly, American women in many countries have a reputation for being sexually available, and other cultures consider Americans to be loud, obnoxious, presumptuous and especially unable to drink sensibly.
+Please do not be the one student out of many who reinforces these existing stereotypes and keeps them alive.
 While you are abroad, remember that your behavior reflects not only on you, but also on your home country, W&M, and your host university.
 If living with a host family, know that your actions may also reflect poorly on them, affecting their participation with W&M in the future.